danthegoodman1/EpicEnv/README.md

 A warning will be thrown when this occurs.

 To make a personal variable shared, first `rm` the personal variable, then set it again as shared.
 Vice-versa for making a shared variable personal.

+### Rotating keys

+We explicitly DO NOT change the symmetric key for decryption of environment variables to FORCE YOU TO ROTATE KEYS IF SOMEONE LEAVES YOUR TEAM!!!!!!!!!!